-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and our company, senior management and independent auditors, the Board has affirmatively determined that eight of our nine current directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Humphries, Dr. Mehra, Mr. Molineaux, Mr. Powell, Mr. Reasons, Dr. Schiff, Dr. Gowen and Mr. Milano.
-In making these determinations, the Board found that none of these directors or nominees for director had a material or other disqualifying relationship with our company.
-Dr. Walker, our President and Chief Executive Officer, is not independent as a result of his employment by our company.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and our company, senior management and independent auditors, the Board has affirmatively determined that eight of our ten current directors are independent directors within the meaning of the applicable Nasdaq listing standards: Mr. Humphries, Dr. Mehra, Mr. Molineaux, Mr. Powell, Mr. Reasons, Dr. Schiff, Dr. Gowen and Mr. Milano.
+In making these determinations, the Board found that none of these directors had a material or other disqualifying relationship with our company.
+Dr. Manion, our President and Chief Executive Officer, is not independent as a result of his former employment by our company within the past three years.